Box Cutter (Breaking Bad): Reviews

-Seth Amitin of IGN called it a minimalist, deliberately paced episode but said it was never boring due to the excellent acting, dialogue, and suspense which illustrates "just how quickly this show lost its innocence".
+Seth Amitin of IGN called it a minimalist, deliberately paced episode, but said it was never boring due to the excellent acting, dialogue, and suspense which illustrates "just how quickly this show lost its innocence".
 He also said the subplots involving Skyler, Hank, and Marie kept the episode's pace well.
-Los Angeles Times writer Emily VanDerWerff praised the performance of Aaron Paul despite his almost complete lack of dialogue throughout the episode and felt the script raised interesting contrasts between Walt, who acts impulsively and rash while captured, and Gus, who seems calm and in control.
+Los Angeles Times writer Emily St. James praised the performance of Aaron Paul despite his almost complete lack of dialogue throughout the episode and felt the script raised interesting contrasts between Walt, who acts impulsively and rash while captured, and Gus, who seems calm and in control.
 However, she said it felt like Victor was killed rather than Walter or Jesse simply because the writers could not kill the two main protagonists.
 Michael Arbeiter of Hollywood.com called it a "great and intriguing way to start the season" and particularly praised Aaron Paul, who he said was "phenomenal" despite barely speaking any dialogue in the episode.
 However, he had "mixed feelings" about the Gus character's evolution from a behind-the-scenes criminal to a hands-on killer.
 Jessica Johnson of Time Out Chicago called it an "exquisite exercise in tension" that builds a "slow crescendo of what looks to be an impressively strong season".
 Andy Vineberg of the Bucks County Courier Times called it "a great start for a show that just keeps getting better".
 He praised the dark humor that kept the tension of the show balanced and particularly complimented the pre-credits scene and the ramifications it had for the show and its characters.
 RedEye writer Curt Wagner found that the cinematography, pacing and tension were so effective in "Box Cutter", that "I think I broke a sweat just watching".
 Paste magazine writer Brent Koepp praised the transformation of Walter, and said few other shows would risk making their protagonist so unlikeable.
 Koepp called the climactic scene with Gus "brilliant" and complimented the script for taking its time in building the tension.